Molecular Genomics Core Facility

 - James R. Iben, PhD, Senior Research Fellow

-With the goal of understanding genetic changes and mechanisms underlying human diseases, the Molecular Genomics Laboratory Core Facility supports NICHD investigators by providing deep sequencing and project data analysis.
+With the goal of understanding genetic changes and mechanisms underlying human diseases, the Molecular Genomics Core Facility supports NICHD investigators by providing deep sequencing and project data analysis.

 Next-Generation sequencing and bioinformatics support